flynn-chen/Coronavirus-Home-Testing-Kit/README.md

 Lastly, real-time PCR needs to quickly cycle between 50°C to 95°C, so readjust the temperature of the second cup of water from 35°C to 50°C so that it follows the temperature settings specified here on page 18: http://tools.thermofisher.com/content/sfs/manuals/cms_041280.pdf.

-Perform Real-time PCR using the previous four sets of experiments (N1, N2, N3, RP) For every cycle:
+Perform Real-time PCR using the previous four sets of experiments (N1, N2, N3, RP)
+For every cycle:
+1. Place the test tubes in the 50°C water bath cups for 2 minutes
+2. Place the test tubes in the 95°C water bath cups for 10 minutes
-1. remove the rest tube from the water bath cups
+3. remove the test tube from the water bath cups
-2. place it in the dark box
+4. place it in the dark box
-3. measure the level of fluorescents
+5. measure the level of fluorescents using the photosensor
-4. repeat 40 times
+6. repeat 40 times

 Track if there are patterns of exponential increase in the level of light detected by photosensor, which indicates COVID-19 viral RNA.
-Results of four sets of experiments could be used for diagnosis according to this criteria: https://www.cdc.gov/coronavirus/2019-ncov/lab/rt-pcr-detection-instructions.html#interpreting-test-results
+Results of four sets of experiments (COVID-19 RNAs) could be used for diagnosis according to this criteria: https://www.cdc.gov/coronavirus/2019-ncov/lab/rt-pcr-detection-instructions.html#interpreting-test-results